bernhardAxonIvy/doc/source/designer-guide/how-to/miscellaneous.rst

 Update Notification
 -------------------

-When newer Axon Ivy versions are available a dialog appears after starting |ivy-designer|.
+When newer |axon-ivy| versions are available a dialog appears after starting |ivy-designer|.
 The dialog contains information about the new versions and where those can be downloaded.

 Use the checkboxes provided on the dialog if you don't want to see the dialog again either for the same versions or for any new versions.

-If you want to check for new versions manually use the menu :guilabel:`Axon Ivy` > :guilabel:`Check for Updates ...`
+If you want to check for new versions manually use the menu :guilabel:`|axon-ivy|` > :guilabel:`Check for Updates ...`

 .. note::